Rome Floyd Task Force busts synthetic marijuana manufacturing operation

-A Rome man had recently processed synthetic marijuana drying as Rome Floyd Task Force agents raided his home on Shorter Avenue, reports stated.
+A Rome man was drying recently processed synthetic marijuana as Rome Floyd Task Force agents raided his home on Shorter Avenue, reports stated.

 According to Floyd County Jail reports: